-|Spouse||Princess Argella Durrandon|
+|Spouse(s)||Princess Argella Durrandon|

-The World of Ice and Fire (mentioned)|
+The World of Ice & Fire (mentioned)|

-A Game of Thrones (mentioned)
+A Game of Thrones (appendix)

 Appearance and Character

 After the battle, Argella Durrandon, the daughter of Argilac, declared herself the Storm Queen and continued to hold Storm's End until her household turned against her to avoid the same fate of Harrenhal.
 They delivered her to Orys, naked and chained.
 Orys, however, covered her with his cloak and treated her chivalrously.
-Aegon rewarded Orys with Storm's End.
-Orys took Argella as his wife and adopted the stag banner, honors and words of the Durrandons, Ours is the Fury, forming House Baratheon.
+Aegon rewarded Orys with the lands and incomes of Storm's End and named him Lord Paramount of the Stormlands.
+None dared suggest that he was unworthy of these honors.
+Orys took Argella as his wife and to honor Argliac's valor, he adopted the stag banner, honors and words of the Durrandons, "Ours is the Fury", forming House Baratheon.

 First Dornish War